-In response to the COVID-19 pandemic, the Chief Psychiatrist has provided the following information in regards to Authorisation of Mental Health Units during the pandemic.
+In response to the unprecedented COVID-19 pandemic, the Chief Psychiatrist has provided the following information to Approved ECT Services.

 Recently the Chief Psychiatrist, Dr Nathan Gibson and Ms Cate Wray, Consultant, Statutory Authorisations and Approvals visited the Pilbara Region.
 Dr Gibson and Ms Wray were accompanied by Dr Roland Main, Director of Psychiatry, WA Country Health Service, and Mr Liam Avery, A/Regional Manager Mental Health.